infinitered/apisauce/README.md

 api.addMonitor(response => this.kaboom())
 ```

-Interally, each monitor callback is surrounded by an oppressive `try/catch`
+Internally, each monitor callback is surrounded by an oppressive `try/catch`
 block.

 Remember.
 Safety first!